Shaashwat05/baby_monitoring/README.md

 ## Implementation:
 <img src="https://github.com/Shaashwat05/baby_monitoring/blob/master/resources/ckt_diag.png?raw=true">

 The whole monitoring starts at the crib of the baby. **Camera** and **infrared thermometer(MLX90614)** are used to measure the posture and temperature of the baby continuously.
-Using these values and certain algorithms like **Pose Estimation AI(PoseNet)** of **tflite** the danger value of the baby is determined.
-These values are stored in an **SQLite Databse**.
-When a parent wants to monitor their chilldern or see their live feed, they can open our WebApp and view their baby and their staistical data.
+Using these values and certain algorithms like **Pose Estimation AI(PoseNet)** the baby's posture is determined which helps us to check if the baby is in the correct postion or not.
+These values are stored in an **SQLite Database**.
+When a parent wants to monitor their infants and see their live feed, they can open our WebApp and view their baby and their staistical data.
-The data from is taken and stored in **Raspberry Pi** which hosts a local **Flask Server** and through it sends the data to the parents.
+The data from sensors is taken and stored in **Raspberry Pi** which hosts a local **Flask Server** and through it sends the data to the parents.
 The WebApp has live video feed, statistics using **PLotly** and web embeddings of YouTube videos and articles.

 ## Technology Stack